 We can distinguish between two types of cost: explicit and implicit.
 Explicit costs are out-of-pocket costs, that is, actual payments.
 Wages that a firm pays its employees or rent that a firm pays for its office are explicit costs.
 Implicit costs are more subtle, but just as important.
 They represent the opportunity cost of using resources that the firm already owns.
 Often for small businesses, they are resources that the owners contribute.
 For example, working in the business while not earning a formal salary, or using the ground floor of a home as a retail store are both implicit costs.
-Implicit costs also include the depreciation of goods, materials, and equipment that are necessary for a company to operate.
 (See the Work It Out feature for an extended example.)

 These two definitions of cost are important for distinguishing between two conceptions of profit, accounting profit, and economic profit.
 Accounting profit is a cash concept.
 It means total revenue minus explicit costs—the difference between dollars brought in and dollars paid out.
 Economic profit is total revenue minus total cost, including both explicit and implicit costs.
 The difference is important because even though a business pays income taxes based on its accounting profit, whether or not it is economically successful depends on its economic profit.